SNodeC/snode.c/README.md

 sudo usermod -a -G snodec root
 ```

-As SNode.C uses C++ templates a lot the compilation process will take some time.
+As SNode.C uses C++ templates a lot, the compilation process will take some time.
 At least on a Raspberry Pi you can go for a coffee - it will take up to one and a half hour (on a Raspberry Pi 3 if just one core is activated for compilation).

 It is a good idea to utilize all processor cores and threads for compilation.
 Thus e.g. on a Raspberry Pi append `-j5` to the `make`  or `ninja` command.